Cole Fellowship Blog

 After launching the walking tour, I began editing audio interviews I have collected from other contributors.
 These recordings will be used in future interpretation and programming, and it has been exciting to start shaping them into something visitors will eventually experience.
 I also helped prepare for upcoming holiday events, which has meant shifting focus toward seasonal programming and end-of-year planning.

 This month, I also started working with board member Warner Shook, who has a background in Broadway and storytelling.
 We have been developing a personal narrative together with the goal of strengthening my public speaking skills and becoming more confident when presenting to an audience.
+I will have the opportunity to present this speech to the Board Members and Staff at TCNHS at the end of January.

 Outside of work, November marked a real shift in the season.
 The weather has gotten much colder, snow feels like it is right around the corner, and I am officially preparing for my first Catskills winter.
 I also spent Thanksgiving with my family, which was a nice break and a good chance to reset before heading into a busy December.

-Overall, November was a month of progress, launches, and preparation.
+In short, November was a month of progress, launches, and preparation.
 A lot of long-term projects moved forward, and I am heading into December feeling excited about what is next.

 October 2025